alexbrand/bucketboard/docs/keyboard-shortcuts-implementation.md

 # Keyboard Shortcuts Implementation

-This document describes the implementation details of the keyboard shortcuts and navigation features in bixo.
+This document describes the implementation details of the keyboard shortcuts and navigation features in bucketbrowser.

 ## Overview

-The keyboard shortcuts system provides comprehensive keyboard navigation and shortcuts throughout bixo to improve navigation efficiency and user productivity.
+The keyboard shortcuts system provides comprehensive keyboard navigation and shortcuts throughout bucketbrowser to improve navigation efficiency and user productivity.

 ## Architecture